jlcarr/LeetCode/README.md

 - **Memory**: 13.8 MB
 - **Solution**: Directly implemented the process.

+### Problem 1443
+- **Name**: Minimum Time to Collect All Apples in a Tree.
+- **Runtime**: 541 ms
+- **Memory**: 49.2 MB
+- **Solution**: Imagine all the apples moving up the tree until they reach the a node that has already been processed.
+We know each node takes 2s to move in then out, plus its descendants.
+We just need to parse the parents into an efficient format.
+This is the first time I've gotten "Beats 100%" on the timing.
+Memory could probably be 100% too if I resused the parents list as the found-set.

 ### Problem 1657
 - **Name**: Determine if Two Strings Are Close
 - **Runtime**: 347 ms